fund-model/MimiFUND.jl/README.md

 ```
 ## Calculating the Social Cost of Carbon

-Here is an example of computing the social cost of carbon with MimiFUND:
+Here is an example of computing the social cost of carbon with MimiFUND.
+Note that the units of the returned value are $/ton CO2.

 ```
 using Mimi